Skip to main content

 // Check if already completed

-return { success: true, alreadyCompleted: true, stepId: context.stepId };
+return { success: true, alreadyCompleted: true, stepId: params.stepId };

 }